tniessen/node-pqclean/README.md

 * `pqclean-backend=wasm` does not build the native addon.
 Only the WebAssembly backend will be available at runtime.
 This option may be useful when loading native addons poses a security risk.
-* `pqclean-backend=all-algorithms` behaves like the default (`prefer-native`) on non-Windows systems.
-On Windows, where the native addon does not support all algorithms, this behaves like `wasm`.

 You can read more about npm config variables [here](https://docs.npmjs.com/cli/v8/using-npm/config).